10 Christmas tree decorating mistakes to avoid this year

 4. An inconsistent garland

-'Christmas garland ideas, used on the tree, need to look consistent from the bottom to the top of the tree,' says Jen Dallas.
-'Keep it equally spaced as it trails up the tree, otherwise it makes the tree look untidy, and even like it's uneven or leaning.'
+'Christmas garlands, used on the tree, need to look consistent from the bottom to the top of the tree,' says Jen Dallas.
+'Keep it equally spaced as it trails up the tree, otherwise, it makes the tree look untidy, and even like it's uneven or leaning.'

 5. Leaving off the tree topper

-'I think of Christmas tree topper ideas as a finishing flourish,' says Lucy Searle.
+'I think of Christmas tree topper ideas as a finishing flourish, and it's a mistake to miss it off,' says Lucy Searle.
 'It's like choosing to wear a hat at a wedding, elevating your outfit just that touch more.
-I don't think it matters whether you choose a Christmas tree ribbon, a star or an angel (which is what my kids favor), it just gives the tree a completed look.'
+I don't think it matters whether you choose a Christmas tree ribbon, a star, or an angel (which is what my kids favor), it just gives the tree a complete look.'

 6. Forgetting the tree skirt

-If you've got the Christmas tree base right, it will keep your tree sturdily upright throughout the holiday season.
-And, of course you can hide it with gifts.
-But once those gifts are open, the base is on show.
-And it's rarely pretty.
+If you've got the Christmas tree base right, it will keep your tree sturdily upright throughout the holiday season, but you shouldn't forget about using a decorative tree skirt to finish the look.

-'Christmas tree skirt ideas are largely hidden beneath gifts in the run up to Christmas,' says Lucy Searle.
+'Christmas tree skirts are largely hidden beneath gifts in the run-up to Christmas,' says Lucy Searle.
 'But once those gifts have been opened, they come into their own, hiding and ugly base effortlessly.'

 Christmas trends are ever-changing.
 Every year, different colored trees appear to have a moment, and in some cases, if you're particularly fond of a specific color, these trees can be worth the investment.
 However, in other cases, designer Devin Shaffer warns, it is better to stick with a traditional tree.

 'As beautiful as they might be, a blue or purple tree is eventually going to lose its attraction,' he says.
-'Much like an interior project, start with a neutral backdrop (traditional color tree) and add trendy colors and styles to the bulbs as your taste changes over the years.'
+'Much like an interior project, start with a neutral backdrop (traditional color tree, as seen above) and add trendy colors and styles to the bulbs as your taste changes over the years.'

 8. Opting for the wrong type of Christmas tree lights